 Announcement of joint declaration will open way for lasting peace in Afghanistan, says President Ashraf Ghani

-"PM Modi and President Ghani discussed the evolving situation in the region particularly in the context of the COVID19 pandemic and reaffirmed their commitment to boost cooperation."
+"The leaders discussed the evolving situation in the region, particularly in the context of the COVID-19 pandemic and reaffirmed their commitment to boost cooperation," the statement said.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)